China–North Korea border: History

+Pre-modern

 Historically the border areas have been contested by successive Chinese and Korean polities, though the current border utilising the Yalu-Tumen rivers appears to have been in place by the mid 15th century.
 The Manchu (Qing) dynasty of China managed to consolidate control of north-east China (Manchuria) and establish a nebulous 'tributary' rule over Joseon Korea.
-In 1712 the Chinese Emperor Kangxi and Joseon King Sukjong authorised a border mission to analyse the border alignment in the vicinity of the Yalu-Yumen headwaters on Mount Paektu.
+In 1712, the Chinese Kangxi Emperor and Joseon King Sukjong authorised a border mission to analyse the border alignment in the vicinity of the Yalu-Tumen headwaters on Mount Paektu.
 A pillar was erected indicating the border alignment in this section, and a demilitarised neutral zone set along the frontier.
-In 1875 China, fearful of the Russia presence to the east, occupied its section of the neutral zone.
+In 1875, China fearful of the Russia presence to the east, occupied its section of the neutral zone.
 A Chinese-Korean boundary team surveyed the Mt Paektu area in 1885–87, however there were disputes over whether the pillar had been moved, and the two sides were unable to agree precisely which of the several headwater streams should form the frontier.
-In 1889 the Chinese unilaterally demarcated a frontier in the area, marking it with a series of posts, however these were later destroyed by the Koreans.
+In 1889, the Chinese unilaterally demarcated a frontier in the area, marking it with a series of posts, however these were later destroyed by the Koreans.
 Korea also made periodic claims to Korean-inhabited lands (Jiandao) north of the Tumen.
+The Battle of Pyongyang and the Yalu River became a victory for Japan.

-In the early 20th century Korea came under the increasing influence of Japan, and by 1905 it was deemed a Japanese protectorate.
-In 1909 China and Japan signed the Gando Convention, whereby Korea was made to renounce any claims north of the Yalu-Tumen line in return for extensive Chinese concessions to Japan.
-In the Mount Paektu area the 1712 pillar was confirmed as the border marker, and the Shiyi/Sogul headwater stream utilised up to the Tumen border.
+In the early 20th century, Korea came under the increasing influence of Japan, and by 1905, it was deemed a Japanese protectorate.
+In 1909, China and Japan signed the Gando Convention, whereby Korea was made to renounce any claims north of the Yalu-Tumen line in return for extensive Chinese concessions to Japan.
+In Mount Paektu area of 1712 pillar was confirmed as the border marker, and the Shiyi/Sogul headwater stream utilised up to the Tumen border.
 The following year Japan formally annexed Korea.

+Current border

+Korea achieved its independence after the surrender of Japan in 1945 and subsequently divided into two with Kim Il-sung as its first premier in 1948 (later becoming president in 1972) and then the Eternal President of North Korea in 1994.
+Chairman Mao and the Communist Party (CPC) assumed rule over China after it won the Chinese Civil War, following the Liberation of Beijing by the PLA in 1949.
+Both nations emerged as communist (Marxist-Leninist) states in the post-war, leading to strong ideological alignment and early diplomatic relations between the two nations on 6 October 1949.

-In 1962, with Japanese rule in Korea over and with both China and North Korea now forming Communist states, a border treaty was signed which fixed the boundary line along the Yalu and Tumen rivers, with the middle overland section running across Mount Paektu and through Heaven Lake.
-A subsequent protocol of 1964 allocated the numerous riverine islets, granting 264 to North Korea and 187 to China.
+In 1962, North Korea and China signed a border treaty in secret which fixed the boundary line along the Yalu and Tumen rivers, with the middle overland section running across Mount Paektu and through Heaven Lake.
+A subsequent protocol in 1964 allocated the numerous riverine islets, granting 264 to North Korea and 187 to China.
+These two treaties define the modern border between the two countries.

+Between March 1968 and March 1969, military skirmishes took place between the North Korean and Chinese forces.